 When applying materials to an object, a Material page is added to the Edit Objects dialog box.
 Each material potentially has a large set of characteristics determined by the internal material definition.
 These characteristics have been mapped to a basic set or common characteristics and include the following items: Reflectivity, Transparency, Roughness, Scale, Texture File, Enable Shadow Cast check box, Enable Shadow Receive check box, Double Side Facets check box and Is Backdrop Object check box.
-These characteristics are explained in the "Material Editing" on page 39-23.
+These characteristics are explained in the Material Editing.